OndrejNepozitek/Edgar-Unity/docs/examples/enter-the-gungeon.md

 ### Current room detection

 The base of this setup is detecting when a player enters a room.
 We will use the same setup as we described in the [Current room detection](guides/current-room-detection.md) tutorial.
-That means that we have a floor collider that is set to trigger and it informs `RoomManager` when player enters a room.
+That means that we have a floor collider that is set to trigger and it informs `RoomManager` when the player enters a room.

 ### Enemies

-We will use a very simple approach to randomized spawn of enemies.
+We will use a very simple approach to a randomized spawn of enemies.
 We will use the floor collider that we set up in the previous step to get a random position inside the room.

 The algorithm works as follows: